canalplus/rx-player/doc/api/loadVideo_options.md

     availabilityStartTime in a DASH MPD).

-  - `minimumManifestUpdateInterval` (`Number`): Set the minimum time, in seconds, we have to wait between Manifest updates.
+  - `minimumManifestUpdateInterval` (`Number`): Set the minimum time, in milliseconds, we have to wait between Manifest updates.

     A Manifest may need to be updated in regular intervals (e.g. many DASH dynamic contents depend on that behavior).